amir2mi/flatifycss/ATTRIBUTION.md

 Arrow by wahyakup from the Noun Project
 Heart by BomSymbols from the Noun Project
-Brain by Adrien Coquet from the Noun Project
+Brain by Adrien Coquet from the Noun Project Fullscreen by Landan Lloyd from the Noun Project
+Exit Fullscreen by Sophia Bai from the Noun Project